Roquedearcos/integrative_project/README.md

 ## 📌 Overview

-The system operates in three main stages:
+The system operates in two main stages:

-### 1. `modulo_pln.py` – NLP for Policy Extraction
+### 1. `simulacion.py` – End-to-End Simulation (PDF → Prompt → CESGA)
-- Reads a non-standardized PDF document describing safety policies.
+- Internally uses `modulo_pln.py` to process a non-standardized PDF describing safety policies.
-- Uses the **OpenAI GPT API** to extract PPE requirements for areas and tasks.
+- Extracts required PPEs using the **OpenAI GPT API**, and generates a structured `JSON` file.
-- Outputs the structured data in a `JSON` format.

-### 2. `simulacion.py` – Camera Simulation + Prompt Generation
-- Simulates a camera by allowing the user to manually select an image.
-- Lets the user choose a work area, then extracts the required PPEs from the JSON.
+- Lets the user select a factory area and an image simulating a camera capture.
+- Generates an English prompt based on the selected area's PPEs.
-- Automatically generates an English-language prompt and uploads the image and prompt to a **remote cluster** at CESGA (Supercomputing Center of Galicia).
+- Uploads both the prompt and image to the CESGA cluster for remote processing.

-### 3. `modulo_vc.py` – Computer Vision Analysis
+### 2. `modulo_vc.py` – Computer Vision Analysis
 - Loads and runs the **Qwen2-VL-7B-Instruct** model.
 - Analyzes the image and checks whether the worker is wearing the required PPEs.
 - Outputs a result text indicating access is **granted** or **denied** based on detection.

+> ⚠️ The vision model is large and is executed remotely on FinisTerrae III at CESGA.

 ---